PsyTeachR/analysis-v2/book/appendix-0.Rmd

 # Acknowledgements {-}

-This book has been the work of many people, both staff and students within the School of Psychology, University of Glasgow.
-A special mention however should go to the following people: Stephanie Boyle, Molly Burr, Morgan Daniel, Amalia Gomoiu, Kate Haining, Jesse Klein, Rebecca Lai, Steven McNair, Shannon McNee, Jennifer Murch, Jack Taylor, Jaimie Torrance, Ana Skolaris & Hollie Sneddon.
+This book has been the work of many people, both staff and students within the School of Psychology & Neuroscience, University of Glasgow.
+A special mention, however, should go to the following people: Stephanie Boyle, Molly Burr, Morgan Daniel, Amalia Gomoiu, Kate Haining, Jesse Klein, Rebecca Lai, Steven McNair, Shannon McNee, Jennifer Murch, Jack Taylor, Jaimie Torrance, Ana Skolaris & Hollie Sneddon.

 We hugely appreciate all comments and help in creating the material contained within this book.